 We started with a focus on teaching languages because of the profound impact learning a new language can have on people's lives, as well as the large market opportunity.
-According to HolonIQ, 1.8 billion people across the world are learning a new language, and in 2019, consumer spend on both online and offline language learning represented a \$61 billion market.
+We believe that there are over 1.5 billion people in the world learning a new language, representing a market worth approximately \$50 billion.
 Driving much of the demand for language learning is the reality that English can unlock tremendous economic opportunity.
 According to the World Economic Forum, job seekers around the world with exceptional English skills can expect to earn 30-50% higher salaries than their peers with average English ability.
 And the power of language learning is not limited to economic advancement.
 Learning another language can unlock new experiences and deep human connections, ranging from navigating a first trip to another country, to communicating with family members of an older generation.

-Duolingo offers courses in 40 languages to approximately 40 million monthly active users.
-To put our scale in context, there are more people in the United States learning languages on Duolingo than there are foreign language learners in all US high schools combined, and there are more people learning certain languages on Duolingo, like Irish and Hawaiian, than there are native speakers of those languages worldwide.
+As of April 2021, Duolingo offers courses in 40 languages to approximately 40 million monthly active users.
+To put our scale in context, there are more people in the United States learning languages on

+Duolingo than there are foreign language learners in all US high schools combined, and there are more people learning certain languages on Duolingo, like Irish and Hawaiian, than there are native speakers of those languages worldwide.